MathiewMay/tux-mod-manager/README.md

 - [x] Make remove button actually work.
 - [x] Add visual indication that a mod is installing
 - [x] Rewrite mod_manager.rs using the steamlocate lib instead of searching for steam directories and games intrusively
+- [ ] Download manager for directly downloading mods from websites (e.g. Nexusmods)
+    - [x] Front-End Design
+    - [x] The actual file download
+    - [ ] Putting the file in the correct location
+    - [ ] Displaying the current downloads in the Front-End
 - [ ] Implement a game launcher for native and proton games (for the OFS)
 - [ ] Implement a per-game load order
 - [ ] Implement mod profiles